West Arnhem

 PROFILE FAQ

-West Arnhem has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+West Arnhem has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects likely impacting the region.
-Key projects are Jabiru Masterplan, Kakadu Tourism and Infrastructure Upgrades, Jabiru Hybrid Renewable Power Station, and Jabiru Housing Remediation.
-The following list details those most relevant.
+AreaSearch has identified five projects that may impact this region.
+Key initiatives include the Jabiru Masterplan, Kakadu Tourism and Infrastructure Upgrades, Jabiru Hybrid Renewable Power Station, and Jabiru Housing Remediation.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.